-Washington, D.C. – Rep. Mike Johnson (LA-04) released the following statement regarding the Supreme Court’s decision to permit full enforcement of President Trump’s executive order on immigration:
+Washington, D.C. – Rep. Mike Johnson (LA-04) released the following statement regarding the recently-released Nuclear Posture Review:

-Washington, D.C. – Rep. Mike Johnson (LA-04) released the following statement regarding the acquittal of Jose Ines Garcia Zarate for the murder of Kate Steinle in June 2015:
+Washington, D.C. – Rep. Mike Johnson (LA-04) released the following statement after the reopening of the federal government:

 In The News